Sigmund Freud: Early psychoanalytic movement

-The Vienna Ambulatorium (Clinic) was established in 1922 and the Vienna Psychoanalytic Institute was founded in 1924 under the directorship of Helene Deutsch.
+The Vienna Ambulatorium (Clinic) was established in 1922, and the Vienna Psychoanalytic Institute was founded in 1924 under the directorship of Helene Deutsch.
 Ferenczi founded the Budapest Psychoanalytic Institute in 1913 and a clinic in 1929.

-Psychoanalytic societies and institutes were established in Switzerland (1919), France (1926), Italy (1932), the Netherlands (1933), Norway (1933), and in Palestine (Jerusalem, 1933) by Eitingon, who had fled Berlin after Adolf Hitler came to power.
+Psychoanalytic societies and institutes were established in Switzerland (1919), France (1926), Italy (1932), the Netherlands (1933), Norway (1933), and in Mandatory Palestine (Jerusalem, 1933) by Eitingon, who had fled Berlin after Adolf Hitler came to power.
 The New York Psychoanalytic Institute was founded in 1931.

 The 1922 Berlin Congress was the last Freud attended.
-By this time his speech had become seriously impaired by the prosthetic device he needed as a result of a series of operations on his cancerous jaw.
-He kept abreast of developments through regular correspondence with his principal followers and via the circular letters and meetings of the Secret Committee which he continued to attend.
+By this time, his speech had become seriously impaired by the prosthetic device he needed as a result of a series of operations on his cancerous jaw.
+He kept abreast of developments through regular correspondence with his principal followers and via the circular letters and meetings of the Secret Committee, which he continued to attend.

-The Committee continued to function until 1927 by which time institutional developments within the IPA, such as the establishment of the International Training Commission, had addressed concerns about the transmission of psychoanalytic theory and practice.
-There remained, however, significant differences over the issue of lay analysis – i.e. the acceptance of non-medically qualified candidates for psychoanalytic training.
+The Committee continued to function until 1927, by which time institutional developments within the IPA, such as the establishment of the International Training Commission, had addressed concerns about the transmission of psychoanalytic theory and practice.
+There remained, however, significant differences over the issue of lay analysis – i.e., the acceptance of non-medically qualified candidates for psychoanalytic training.
 Freud set out his case in favour in 1926 in his The Question of Lay Analysis.
-He was resolutely opposed by the American societies who expressed concerns over professional standards and the risk of litigation (though child analysts were made exempt).
-These concerns were also shared by some of his European colleagues.
+He was resolutely opposed by American societies, which expressed concerns over professional standards and the risk of litigation (though child analysts were made exempt).
+Some of his European colleagues shared these concerns.
 Eventually, an agreement was reached allowing societies autonomy in setting criteria for candidature.

 In 1930, Freud received the Goethe Prize in recognition of his contributions to psychology and German literary culture.

 Patients

 Freud used pseudonyms in his case histories.
-Some patients known by pseudonyms were Cäcilie M. (Anna von Lieben); Dora (Ida Bauer, 1882–1945); Frau Emmy von N. (Fanny Moser); Fräulein Elisabeth von R. (Ilona Weiss); Fräulein Katharina (Aurelia Kronich); Fräulein Lucy R.; Little Hans (Herbert Graf, 1903–1973); Rat Man (Ernst Lanzer, 1878–1914); Enos Fingy (Joshua Wild, 1878–1920); and Wolf Man (Sergei Pankejeff, 1887–1979).
-Other famous patients included Prince Pedro Augusto of Brazil (1866–1934); H.D.
-(1886–1961); Emma Eckstein (1865–1924); Gustav Mahler (1860–1911), with whom Freud had only a single, extended consultation; Princess Marie Bonaparte; Edith Banfield Jackson (1895–1977); Arthur Tansley (1871–1955), and Albert Hirst (1887–1974).
+Some patients known by pseudonyms were Cäcilie M. (Anna von Lieben); Dora (Ida Bauer, 1882–1945); Frau Emmy von N. (Fanny Moser); Fräulein Elisabeth von R. (Ilona Weiss); Fräulein Katharina (Aurelia Kronich); Fräulein Lucy R.; Little Hans (Herbert Graf, 1903–1973); Rat Man (Ernst Lanzer); Enos Fingy (Joshua Wild); and Wolf Man (Sergei Pankejeff).
+Other famous patients included Prince Pedro Augusto of Brazil; H.D.; Emma Eckstein; Gustav Mahler, with whom Freud had only a single, extended consultation; Bruno Walter; Princess Marie Bonaparte; Edith Banfield Jackson; and Albert Hirst.